AIF and PIF Vertical Dry Tubes

 The shielding plug for each tube has a cableway that allows cabling out of the dry tube to enable in-situ measurements from instrumented experiments, and for irradiating samples there is an aluminum sample basket available.

-An aluminum irradiation basket is available for irradiating samples in the AIF or PIF, and it can accommodate samples with a diameter up to 2".
+An aluminum irradiation basket is available for irradiating samples in the AIF or PIF, and it can accommodate samples with a diameter up to 2 inches.
 Another irradiation basket is available for irradiation with a hard neutron spectrum.
 The basket has a cadmium liner to screen out neutrons with energies less than ~0.5 eV, which is useful for neutron displacement damage experiments in which minimal activation from thermal neutrons is desired.
-The cadmium liner allows for samples with a cross section up to 1.25"x1.25".
+The cadmium liner allows for samples with a cross section up to 1.25 inches x 1.25 inches.